guettli/git-tips/README.md

 ## Solving Conflicts: Overview

-Before solving a git merge conflict, it is convinient to have an overview: What changed between base and remote, and what change between base and my local version?
+Before solving a Git merge conflict, it is convenient to have an overview: what changed between the base and the remote, and what changed between the base and your local version?

 I found no tool which does this, so I use that small Bash script [scripts/git-conflict-overview.sh](scripts/git-conflict-overview.sh).

-Now I can choose the simpler change, then I apply the more complex change the the file, and after that I apply the simpler change by hand.
+Now I can choose the simpler change, then apply the more complex change to the file, and after that I apply the simpler change by hand.

-BTW, I use the above tool just to help me see the changes.
-For resolving the conflict by hand I use `git mergetool` with `meld`.
-See next topic.
+I use the above tool only to inspect the changes.
+To resolve the conflict by hand, I use `git mergetool` with `meld`.
+See the next section.

 ## Search with Editor, not with your eyes